Residues of a tropical zeta function for convex domains: Farey intervals and the zeta function

-\end{lemma} Thus \(c_I(f)\) is a weighted discrete second derivative of \(f\) along the Farey interval \(I\).
-Lemma~\ref{lemma:exactT} shows that each summand of \(Z_f(s)\) is governed by the value of \(f''\) at some interior point \(\xi_I\), multiplied by the universal arithmetic weight \((bd(b+d))^{-1}\).
+Thus \(c_I(f)\) is a weighted discrete second derivative of \(f\) along the Farey interval \(I\).
+Lemma~\ref{lemma:exactT} shows that each summand of \(Z_f(s)\) is governed by the value of \(f''\) at some interior point \(\xi_I\), multiplied by the universal arithmetic weight

 To isolate the arithmetic structure, we now replace the interior point \(\xi_I\) by one endpoint.
-This produces a simpler model series \(Z_f^{\mathrm{end}}(s)\), and the next lemma shows that this modification does not change the residue at \(s=\tfrac23\).
+This produces a simpler model series \(Z_f^{\mathrm{end}}(s)\), and the next lemma shows that this modification does not change the residue at \(s=\frac23\).

 Define